karanmann/project-food-site/README.md

 # Build a Food Review website 🌮🥑

 During this week we will meet-up in Sthlm – YAY!
 During those days we will practice our Javascript and API skills a bit more.
-During the days we will also work as a real team using Github - you will experience, first-hand, the issues and problems that can occur when working together with code.
+During the days we will also work as a real team using Github.
+You will experience, first-hand, the issues and struggles that can occur when working together with code.

-During the session your team will be challenged to build a website that lists restaurants and their reviews and information – YUM 😋.
-Your page will be build based on the combination of a random selected cuisine + city + design.
-All data should be fetched from the Zomato API.
+During the session your team will be challenged to build a website that lists restaurants, eviews and information based on location – YUM 😋.

+Your page will be build based on a random combination of `cuisine` + `city` + `design` provided by the Technigo team on site.
+All data should be fetched from the [Zomato API.](https://developers.zomato.com/)

 For example, maybe you will get challenged to build a website to list **indian** cuisine in **London.**

 ## How to complete this task
 We have a very limited time-frame for this project.
 Therefore you need to have made this weeks practices before we meet-up.
-That will make your group solve the main task quickly and can then focus on different features for the site during the meet-up.
+This will make your group solve the main task quickly and can then focus on different features for the site during the meet-up.

 *The following steps should be done during the meet-up:*